-This Policy, the Charte Informatique (for pupils) and the Use of IT and Internet and Social Media Policy (for staff) cover both fixed and mobile internet devices provided by the School (such as PCs, laptops, digital cameras, tablets, interactive boards, digital video equipment, mobile phones etc.) as well as all devices owned by pupils and staff brought onto School premises (personal laptops, tablets, smart phones, etc.).
+This Policy, the Charte Informatique (for pupils) and the Use of Telephone, Email Systems & Internet Policy & Social Media Policy (for staff) cover both fixed and mobile internet devices provided by the School (such as PCs, laptops, digital cameras, tablets, interactive boards, digital video equipment, mobile phones, including all electronic devices with imaging and sharing capabilities etc.) as well as all devices owned by pupils and staff brought onto School premises (personal laptops, tablets, smart phones, etc.).